 - Healthcare apps that collect data for, or communicate with, healthcare providers

 - Patient monitoring apps or medication compliance apps, if connected with physicians

-It is important for healthcare software developers to be aware of what HIPAA will require of the app in terms of security controls as well as certain workflows such as PHI removal (continue reading for more).
+Healthcare software developers must know what HIPAA will require of the app regarding security controls and specific workflows, such as PHI removal (continue reading for more).